-CONNSACS now has two open positions for the Director of Operations, and Human Resource and Administrative Coordinator.
+CONNSACS now has three open positions for the Victim Advocate for Sex Offender Supervision Unit, Human Resource and Administrative Coordinator, and Outreach Coordinator.
 Click here for more details.

 Law Enforcement Training